 The Iranian spy

 Kamil Zaghir is the same person who only a few weeks ago called the Iranian football agent “an Iranian spy.”
 But Studio Al-Jumahar as they have known to do in the past, changed their agenda and demanded FA official Kamil Zaghir be re-appointed team supervisor of the Iraqi team to remove any suggestions of meddling from the Iranian agent, as they saw the incumbent team manager, Basil Gorgis, was a weak personality and allowed certain things to pass.
 For Studio Al-Jumahar everything seems so serious and imminent, when it never is.
 The sports show stated Behrooz would cause great unrest in Iraqi football with the issue of local league and foreign based players.
 Everyone loves a soap opera.

-The presence of Katanec’s Iranian football agent Behrooz Dezhbod with the delegation of the Iraqi team has caused large and extensive discussions in Iraqi football circles, after he was seen attending a team meeting with the rest of the training staff led by the Slovenian coach.
+The presence of Katanec’s Iranian football agent Behrooz Dezhbod within the delegation of the Iraqi team has caused large and extensive discussions in Iraqi football circles, after he was seen attending a team meeting with the rest of the training staff led by the Slovenian coach.
 There has been some unease with his football agency Persian Stars Ltd having six current Iraqi players on their books who have been named in the national team.
 And that is the main issue, with the belief expatriate or foreign based players who have been sidelined for so long in the past, will find their positions further marginalised by the interests of the Iranian agent.
-One such player is Karrar Jassim, who has been in great form, incidentally in Iran’s Persian Gulf Pro League with Sanat Naft Abadan, and as one Iraqi football fan suggested to the Iranian agent, if Karrar had been his client, the talented midfielder would be in the squad, and with that remark, Behrooz replied that he should seek out a good doctor!
+One such player is Karrar Jassim, who has been in great form, incidentally in Iran’s Persian Gulf Pro League with Sanat Naft Abadan, and as one Iraqi football fan suggested to the Iranian agent on Facebook, if Karrar had been his client, the talented midfielder would be in the squad, and with that remark, Behrooz replied that he should seek out a good doctor!

-Behrooz himself has stated the strict Slovenian coach does not allow anyone to interfere in his team selections.
+Behrooz himself has stated the strict Slovenian coach does not allow anyone to interfere in team selections.

 The story behind the Iraqi soap opera